 The popular Star Trek podcast team covers two topics in a lively session.
 Cirroc Lofton talks about viewing Deep Space Nine for the first time, 30 years later, as well as all the new series.
 What has he learned about Star Trek and the importance of DS9 to the franchise from the prospective of three decades?
 Ryan and Cirroc also honors their late co-host Aron Eisenberg -- the actor, visionary and Star Trek fan, discussing how Aron embraced fandom and how passionate he was about Nog and Trek in general.
 Scheduled for Sunday.

 Voice Your Fandom!
 With Nerd Trek Podcast

 Come join the Nerd Trek Podcast hosts Jeff Happ, Phil Routh and David Vos as they discuss fan podcasting in Star Trek.
 We will cover podcast basics, finding your niche, themes in Trek, and much more.
-We will be joined by guests from the Syfy Sistas and Starfleet Underground.
+Also joining this panel will be: Rocky Robinson - Starfleet Underground, Subrina Wood - Syfy Sistas, and Heather Rae - Mission Log.
 Tentatively scheduled for Sunday

 Sentience Legality with Shannon Fauver

 What is Sentience from a legal and biological perspective as moderated by Attorney Shannon Fauver?
 The short answer is that there is no exact answer to the question, but should be a lively discussion.
 Scheduled for Sunday